saudrain/paper-SCP2021/README.md

 This data accompanies the SCP_RSA_context_mem_analyses.Rmd and SCP_RSA_scene_mem_analyses.Rmd and R_SCP_objectsim.Rmd scripts.

+# Running the scripts
+To run these scripts, you will need to download and save the associated .csv files (described under "The Data" section) and the RSA_output folder on your local machine.

+You will need to change the path in each script to point to wherever you saved the data on your local machine (denoted by ###### CHANGE PATH FOR YOUR DATA ####### within each script).

+You will also need to download the function summarySEwithin2.R and save it in the same folder as the downloaded scripts, in order to be able to calculate wtihin-subject standard error bars for the plots.

+Running these scripts will reproduce the stasticial analyses (ANOVA tables, pairwise comparison tables, correlation tests etc.), as well as plots of the data used in the main manuscript and supplementary material.
+Each script should take no more than a few minutes to run.

 # License
 All code in this repository is licensed under the MIT license.